FuelLabs/fuel-specs/src/fuel-vm/instruction-set.md

 | Encoding    | `0x00 rA - - -`                                               |
 | Notes       |                                                               |

-Append a receipt to the list of receipts, modifying `tx.receiptsRoot`:
+Append a receipt to the list of receipts:

 | name   | type          | description                                                               |
 |--------|---------------|---------------------------------------------------------------------------|